qqrm/rust-hh-feed/docs/TECHNICAL_DETAILS.md

 ## Typical Workflow

+1. The CI workflow downloads `posted_jobs.json` from the previous successful run and places it in the `data` directory.
-1. On startup the bot loads `posted_jobs.json` into memory (for example, as `HashMap<String, String>`).
+2. On startup the bot loads the file into memory (for example, as `HashMap<String, String>`).
-2. For each vacancy found:
+3. For each vacancy found:
    - if the ID already exists in the file, the vacancy is skipped;
    - otherwise the bot publishes it and adds a record to the JSON.
-3. After posting, the file is updated and committed back to the repository automatically.
+4. After posting, the file is updated and uploaded as an artifact so that the next pipeline run can download it.

 ## Why JSON